 Anna Garza, Secretary Anna is a retired higher education professional with experience as both a counselor and administrator in two and four year colleges in California.
 She now lives in Fort Bragg outside the city area in a forested residential neighborhood.
 Anna enjoys gardening, cooking, traveling and spending time with her husband Paul and their grandchildren.
 During her work life in the CA community colleges Anna had responsibility for legislated programs so she is familiar with navigating state regulation, program and grant management, and legislative and budget advocacy.
 Throughout her career, Anna was always involved in professional organizations and served on boards including positions in leadership.
 Recently and as a retiree Anna helped form the Fort Bragg South fire safe council on the coast and worked with that group to improve secondary emergency access for their neighborhood.
 She also organized some educational programs around fire safe landscaping and fuel reduction until COVID 19 hit but since the pandemic has helped to publicize the MCFSC Chipper Days program on the coast.

 Charlie Kelly Charlie grew up on a ranch in Southern California, under the tutelage of a true environmentalist and steward of the Earth—his Dad.
 He further developed his love of Nature and our World by becoming an Eagle Scout (1962).
 Charlie has been a Rotarian for about 35 years, including the position of District Governor for six Northwest California counties.
 For the last 18 years, he has also driven a water tender on many, many wildfires (including 6 of the top 10), and is a CERT (Community Emergency Response Teams) trainer.
 Charlie lives near Lake Mendocino in Ukiah, CA.

-Our board meetings are held on the third Thursday of every month at 12:30-2pm.
+Our board meetings are held on the third Tuesday of each month, 12:30-2pm.
 Until further notice board meetings are being conducted virtually.